Presidency of Jaime Lusinchi: Presidency

+Overview

 Corruption had always been an issue in Venezuela, but under Lusinchi it became the main issue, and most Venezuelans considered that corruption, and not sheer incompetence, was the root of all of society's ills.
 Lusinchi had divorced his wife and married Blanca Ibañez, who was considered very influential behind the scene and was blamed for abuse of power and nepotism.
 The Venezuelan economy stagnated, and the country at the end of Lusinchi's regime was reportedly bankrupt.
 It would be reasonable to surmise that this should have been the end of bipolarity in the next elections, but it would be wrong.
 In the 1988 elections, the two ruling parties got a total of 93% of the vote.
 Petkoff fared very badly, but abstentions went up to 18%.
 The winner was none other than Carlos Andrés Pérez, for his second term.
 (In the Venezuelan constitution you could be re-elected as many times as you wanted as long as it wasn’t in successive elections.)
 The question was: How could a country whose descent into insolvency began with Pérez, who had botched so badly his first term, when corruption flourished as never before, have re-elected him with a majority that was barely less than the one Lusinchi got?
 This enigma has various explanations.
 That pardos were still adecos is an obvious one.
 The opposition to bipolarity did not have a leader is another.
 But especially, Venezuelans of all hues simply remembered that during Pérez's first term there had been a lot of money in circulation, things over-all had not been so dismal, and somehow they figured that Pérez could perform the miracle of making Venezuela "prosperous" again.

+Inauguration

+In his 1984 presidential inauguration speech, Jaime Lusinchi announced a period of realism and economic austerity with the aim of ending "the era of the mirages of an oil country that filled much of the 20th century".
+He spoke about the country's economic situation, administrative corruption, unemployment, and the need to achieve a social pact that would help stabilize the economy and reactivate production.